RiffleSystems/riffle-website/src/pages/essays/prelude.md

 There's a good chance that your own favourite GUI app--a slide editor, an exercise tracker, a note taking tool--has the same basic structure.
 </p>

-We've found that state managment tends to be a colossal pain.
+We've found that state management tends to be a colossal pain.
 In a traditional desktop app, state is usually split between app's main memory and external stores like filesystems and embedded databases, which are cumbersome to coordinate.
 In a web app, the situation is even worse: the app developer has to thread the state through from the backend database to the frontend and back.
 A "simple" web app might use a relational database queried via SQL, an ORM on a backend server, a REST API used via HTTP requests, and objects in a rich client-side application, further manipulated in Javascript: